If you’re looking for a great “first houseplant,” it’s hard to beat an aloe vera plant.

 What is Aloe Vera?

-The aloe vera plant is a succulent plant that originally grew in the Arabian Peninsula.
-It now grows wild in warm climates around the world, and has become extremely popular as a house plant.
+The aloe vera plant (sometimes known as aloe barbadensis)is a succulent plant that originally grew in the Arabian Peninsula.
+It now grows wild in warm climates around the world, and has become extremely popular as an indoor plant.

 Aloe vera plants don’t just look great in your home, they also have health benefits.
-The gel contained inside the leaves of an aloe plant has medicinal properties, and can be used topically to promote the healing of cuts, burns, and other skin lesions.
+The aloe vera gel contained inside the aloe leaf has medicinal properties, and can be used topically to promote the healing of a cut, a minor burn, or other skin irritation.

 Why Grow Aloe Vera Plants?